What Is the RSI Indicator?

 By default, the RSI measures the changes in an asset’s price over 14 periods (14 days for daily charts, 14 hours for hourly charts, and so on).
 The formula divides the average gain the price has had over that time by the average loss it has sustained and then plots that strength on a settings scale from 0 to 100.

 Although the default settings for RSI is 14 periods, traders may choose to modify it in order to increase sensitivity (fewer periods) or decrease sensitivity (more periods).
-Therefore, a 7-day RSI is more sensitive to price movements than on that considers 21 days.
-Moreover, short-term trading setups may adjust the RSI indicator to consider 20 and 80 as oversold and overbought levels (instead of 30 and 70) so it is less likely to provide false signals.
+Therefore, a 7-day RSI is more sensitive to price movements than one that considers 21 days.
+Moreover, short-term trading setups may adjust the RSI indicator to consider 20 and 80 as oversold and overbought levels (instead of 30 and 70), so it is less likely to provide false signals.

-A bullish divergence is a condition where the price of an asset and the RSI scores move in opposite directions.
+A bullish divergence is a condition where the price and the RSI scores move in opposite directions.
 So, the RSI score rises and creates higher lows while the price falls, creating lower lows.
 This is called a “bullish” divergence and indicates that the momentum is getting stronger despite the price downtrend.

 In contrast, bearish divergences may indicate that despite a rise in price, the market is losing momentum.
 Therefore, the RSI score drops and creates lower highs while the asset price increases and creates higher highs.